 Many courses listed in the Schedule of Classes will indicate Prerequisite, Corequisite, or Advisory courses listed after the name of the course.
 These recommendations were made after careful consideration by the faculty of that discipline.
 Our faculty has determined that each prerequisite, corequisite, or advisory will prepare you to be successful when you are ready to enroll in the next level course.
 L.A.
-Mission College follows the Los Angeles Community College District Policy on Prerequisites and state regulations that were designed to help you reach your goal.
+Mission College follows the Los Angeles Community College District Administrative Procedure 4260 on Prerequisites and Corequisites.

-PREREQUISITE CHALLENGE PROCEDURE
+PREREQUISITE & COREQUISITE CHALLENGE PROCEDURE (AP 4260)